arfaram/ezdatabasemigrationschema/README.md

 php bin/console db_schema_migration:schema:drop
 ```

-This command remove table(s) using schema file.You have to add the file path in `parameters.yml`
+This command removes table(s) using an existing schema file.You have to add the file path in `parameters.yml`

 Example: